Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 Is it Possible to add Patina to Sterling Silver?

 Sterling silver naturally tarnishes over time and it’s one way to add a patina.
-The problem is that this type of tarnish is uneven and the end result is often unsatisfactory.
+The problem is that this type of tarnish is uneven and the end result is unsatisfactory.
 Plus it take a bit of time.

 Here’s an example of unevenly tarnished sterling silver necklace.